US buyer's guide · 2026

 Yoga Alliance teacher training cohort handling

 A 200-hour Yoga Alliance-registered TT runs $2,800-$4,500/student in most US markets.
-Cohorts run 6-12 months with single payment + deposit, separate intake, and distinct refund rules.
-Junocal treats TT as a first-class scheduling entity.
+Cohorts run 6-12 months with one upfront payment + deposit, separate intake, and distinct refund rules.
+Junocal builds TT in as its own thing.

 3. 03